 A parent or grandparent can use a custodial account (UGMA/UTMA) to save for a child, but the child named on the account would gain control once he or she reaches a specified age.
 These accounts have pluses and minuses:

 - Loss of control.
 The custodian controls the account until the child reaches a specified age, typically 18 or 21 (rules vary by state).
 Once the account beneficiary reaches that age, he or she can use the money for anything.
 This might be a concern for people who fear that the beneficiary might spend the money unwisely or on noneducational items.
 On the flip side, giving the child control could prevent the parents from intervening in the account.

 - Modest tax benefits.
 The interest, dividends, and capital gains each year from the UTMA are reported under the child’s Social Security number.
-If the child is a minor, the first $1,000 earned in 2013 is tax exempt.
-The next $1,000 is taxed at the child’s tax rate, typically lower than the parent's.
-Any yearly earnings above $2,000 are taxed at the parent’s rate.
+If the child is a minor (or full-time student under age 24), the first $1,000 earned in 2014 is tax exempt.
+The next $1,000 is taxed at the child’s tax rate, typically lower than the parents’.
+Any yearly earnings above $2,000 are taxed at the parents’ rate.
 However, all withdrawals face taxes on capital gains.

 - Less student aid.
 Because custodial accounts—UGMA/UTMAs—are counted as a student’s asset, they are generally factored into the EFC at 20%, which is much higher than the 3%–5.6% factored in for parental assets.
 See the EFC calculation.

 Coverdell ESAs offer tax-free savings but are limited.